jacobeisenstein/gt-nlp-class/README.md

 The graded material for the course will consist of:

-- Seven short homework assignments, of which you must do five.
+- Seven short homework assignments, of which you must do six.
 Most of these involve performing linguistic annotation on some text of your choice.
 The purpose is to get a basic understanding of key linguistic concepts.
 Each assignment should take less than an hour.
-Each homework is worth 2 points (10 total).
+Each homework is worth 2 points (12 total).
-- Five assigned problem sets.
+- Four assigned problem sets.
 These involve building and using NLP techniques which are at or near the state-of-the-art.
 The purpose is to learn how to implement natural language processing software, and to have fun.
 These assignments must be done individually.
-Each problem set is worth ten points (50 total).
+Each problem set is worth ten points (48 total).
 Students enrolled in CS 7650 will have an additional, research-oriented component to the problem sets.
 - An in-class midterm exam, worth 20 points, and a final exam, worth 20 points.
-The purpose of these exams are to assess understanding of the core theoretical concepts, and to encourage you to review and synthesize your understanding of these concepts.
-Barring a personal emergency or an institute-approved absence, you must take the exam on the days indicated in the schedule.
-See [here](http://www.deanofstudents.gatech.edu/content/25/absences) and [here](http://www.registrar.gatech.edu/students/formlanding/iaabsences.php) for more information on GT policy about absences.
+The purpose of these exams is to assess understanding of the core theoretical concepts, and to encourage you to review and synthesize your understanding of these concepts.

+Barring a personal emergency or an institute-approved absence, you must take each exam on the day indicated in the schedule.
+Job interviews and travel plans are generally not a reason for an institute-approved absence.
+See [here](https://registrar.gatech.edu/info/institute-approved-absence-form-for-students) for more information on GT policy about absences.

 ## Late policy

-Problem sets will be accepted up to 72 hours late, at a penalty of 20% per 24 hours.
-(Maximum score after missing the deadline: 8/10; maximum score 24 hours after the deadline: 6/10, etc.)  It is usually best just to turn in what you have at the due date.
+Problem sets will be accepted up to 72 hours late, at a penalty of 2 points per 24 hours.
+(Maximum score after missing the deadline: 10/12; maximum score 24 hours after the deadline: 8/12, etc.)  It is usually best just to turn in what you have at the due date.
 Late homeworks will not be accepted.
 This late policy is intended to ensure fair and timely evaluation.

 # Getting help
 <a name="help"/>